 Writers must submit travel themed poetry, fiction, or nonfiction about traveling exclusively in the East Africa region.
 We do not accept submissions about travel outside of the East Africa region.
 Work must be submitted in English, although we may decide to publish side by side translations.

-Print contributors of fiction, nonfiction, and poetry will receive a copy, as well as an honorarium of fifty dollars, paid at the time of publication August 2018.
+Print contributors of fiction, nonfiction, and poetry will receive a copy, as well as an honorarium of fifty dollars, paid at the time of publication in January 2019, or before.
 Payment is the same regardless of word length or section.

 Submissions open June 26, 2017 and close when full.
 For more information on specific submissions we are seeking for this issue, please visit the Current Calls page.
 Our submission guidelines apply for this issue, which can be found on our Submissions and FAQ’s pages.
 We regret we must decline submissions that do not follow our submission guidelines.

-General queries, editorial position applications, and submissions should be sent to firstname.lastname@example.org.
+General queries, and submissions should be sent to firstname.lastname@example.org.

 Thank you for your interest in Panorama and Voices of East Africa.